SAP-samples/teched2023-DT260/exercises/ex2/README.md

 2. Check the Result.
 <br>![](/exercises/ex2/images/Simulation/image-5.png)

->The Logs tab shows the background activities during execution.
+>The Logs tab shows the execution log.
 Also, if simulation fails, the reason can be checked in logs.
 3. Check Logs
 <br>![](/exercises/ex2/images/Simulation/image-6.png)